-19.but he himself turned back from the idols that are at Gilgal, and he said, “I have a secret message for you, O King.”
+19.but he, himself, turned back from the idols that are at Gilgal, and he said, “I have a secret message for you, O King.”
 And he said, “Silence!”
 And all that stood by him left him.

 21. And Ehud reached with his left hand, and took the sword from his right thigh, and thrust it into his belly.

-22. And the hilt also went in after the blade, and the fat closed in over the blade so that he could not draw the sword out of his belly, and dung came out of him.
+22. And the hilt also went in after the blade, and the fat closed in over the blade so that he could not draw the sword out of his belly, and excrement came out of him.

-24. And when he was gone out, then his servants went in and saw that, behold, the doors of the upper chamber were locked.
+24. And when he was gone out, his servants went in and saw that, behold, the doors of the upper chamber were locked.
 And they said, “Surely, he is relieving himself in his cool room.”

 ¶1.
 And when Ehud died, the children of Israel again did what was evil in the eyes of Jehovah.

 2. And so, Jehovah sold them into to hand of Jabin, King of Canaan, who reigned in Hazor.
 And the leader of his army was Sisera, and he lived in Horesheth of the Gentiles.